 Research shows that women over 50 years old are increasing their alcohol consumption in Australia.
-A group of public researchers join my team at Sheda to create a digital educational experience that through validated information increases the awareness of alcohol-related harms and provides motivation to change, and reduce alcohol consumption among women.
+A group of public health researchers joined my team at Sheda to create a digital educational experience that, through validated information, increases the awareness of alcohol-related harms and provides motivation to change, and reduce alcohol consumption among women.

 My role in this project was the UX Designer & Researcher.
-In a team of three designers (two visuals and myself), one developer and one chief technology officer, I was in charge of guiding public health researchers on how to use Human-centred Design techniques and, collaboratively design the digital education intervention experience.
-I designed and facilitate the workshops and also I lead the design team.
+In a team of three designers (two visual designers and myself), one developer and one chief technology officer, I was in charge of guiding public health researchers on applying human-centred design techniques and collaboratively designing the digital education intervention experience.
+I designed and facilitated workshops, lead the team and convey the results into deliverables.

 Design an educational digital intervention that helps women over 50 years old to reduce their alcohol consumption.

 1.- Understand the motivations and habits of drinking among women

 2.- Support women who want to reduce their alcohol consumption

 3.- Provide a digital trusted resource of validated information